8h9x/fortgo/README.md

 }
 ```

-For a more comple example, see [Blast](https://github.com/8h9x/BlastBot)
+For an example project with more complexity, see [Blast](https://github.com/8h9x/BlastBot)